sts10/tidy/readme.markdown

             Print dice roll next to word in output.
 Set number of sides of dice.
 Must be between 2 and 9.
 Use 6 for normal dice
     -h, --homophones <homophones-list>
-            Path for optional list of homophone pairs.
-One pair per line, separated by a comma
+            Path for file with a list of homophone pairs.
+There must be one pair of homophones per line, separated by a comma
         --maxium-word-length <maximum-length>                    Set maximum word length
     -x, --shared-prefix-length <maximum-shared-prefix-length>
             Set number of leading characters to get to a unique prefix, which can aid auto-complete functionality.